antimof/UxPlay/README.md

 intervals, UxPlay checks that the client is still connected by sending it a request for a NTP time signal.
 If a reply is not received from the client within a 0.3 sec time-window, an "ntp timeout" is registered.
 If a certain number (currently 10) of consecutive ntp timeouts occur, UxPlay assumes that the client is "dead", and resets the connection, becoming available for connection to a new client, or reconnection to the previous one.
-Sometimes the connection may recover before the timeout limit is reached, and if the default limit is not right  for your network,  it can be modified using the option "-reset _n_", where _n_ is the desired timeout value (_n_ = 0 means "no limit").
+Sometimes the connection may recover before the timeout limit is reached, and if the default limit is not right  for your network,  it can be modified using the option "-reset _n_", where _n_ is the desired timeout-limit value (_n_ = 0 means "no limit").
 If the connection starts to recover after ntp timeouts, a corrupt video packet from before the timeout may trigger a "connection reset by peer"  error, which also causes UxPlay to reset the connection.
 When the connection is reset, the "frozen" mirror screen of the previous connection is left in place, and will be taken over by a new client connection when it is made.